|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-A pljeskavica (pless-kah-VEE-tsah) is a Serbian hamburger popular in one form or another throughout the Balkans, especially Bosnia and Herzegovina and Croatia.
+A pljeskavica (pless-kah-VEE-tsah) is a Serbian hamburger that's popular in one form or another throughout the Balkans but especially in Bosnia and Herzegovina, and Croatia.

 The name for these meat patties (pljeskavice is plural) comes from pljesak, a word meaning "to clap the hands," the motion used to form these thin, large burgers.

 In this recipe, the pljeskavica can be made with any combination of pork, lamb, and beef.
 They can be grilled, broiled, baked, or pan-fried, although grilling is traditional.
 The meat mixture is usually identical to that used for cevapcici, little sausages that are formed by hand instead of being stuffed into a casing.

 This recipe combines pork, lamb, and beef, along with garlic, onions, and paprika (sweet or hot) for a flavorful and juicy burger.
 Typical accompaniments can include ajvar, a spread made from roasted red bell peppers and eggplants, along with Serbian potato salad and coleslaw.
 These burgers are often served with either Serbian lepinje, a yeasted flatbread, or pogacha, a rustic yeasted bread.